rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="addKeyIntercepts"></a>
 ## *addKeyIntercepts*

 Adds the list of key intercepts.

 ### Events

- No Events.
+No Events

 ### Parameters